Anwaei/EmbodiedAI/docs/ENVIRONMENT.md

 Exit gate: explicit approval to begin provisioning/bootstrap.

-### Stage 1 — Provision and re-audit hardware
+### Stage 1 — Provision and re-audit hardware (static preflight complete)

-- Start/attach a GPU-enabled container allocation with >=8 CPUs and >=32 GiB RAM.
+- GPU-enabled allocation now provides one RTX 5090, 25 effective CPUs, 90 GiB RAM, and 45 GiB `/dev/shm`.
-- Validate `nvidia-smi`, RTX 5090 VRAM, device nodes, cgroup limits, disk, internet access, and headless graphics/Vulkan prerequisites.
+- `nvidia-smi`, device nodes, cgroup limits, disk, and a PyTorch `sm_120` CUDA tensor operation pass.
-- Run the Isaac Sim Compatibility Checker.
+- Run the Isaac Sim Compatibility Checker at the start of Stage 4, once the approved simulator tooling exists.
 - Do **not** change the NVIDIA driver unless a separate reviewed plan requires it.

-Exit gate: machine-readable preflight passes and the results are appended here.
+Exit gate: static hardware preflight passes.
+Compatibility-checker and rendering gates remain in Stage 4.

 ### Stage 2 — Create repository skeleton and storage policy

-- Create the approved directories, move `PROJECT_CONTEXT.md` to `docs/`, and add the missing architecture/roadmap/data-format documents.
+- Create the approved directories and add the missing architecture/roadmap/data-format documents. `PROJECT_CONTEXT.md` is already under `docs/`.
 - Add `.gitignore` rules for environments, assets, datasets, caches, runs, checkpoints, and generated ROS build trees.
 - Create `/root/autodl-tmp/EmbodiedAI/*` storage directories and document environment variables.
+- Add launch wrappers that unset or assign positive values to `OMP_NUM_THREADS` and `MKL_NUM_THREADS` based on the 25-CPU quota.
 - Add dependency-light schemas and a minimal test harness only.

 Exit gate: clean repository, documented paths, no large files in Git.